-GI Forum 2021: the GeoDem initiative was presented at the GI Forum and ISDE conference in July 2021 as part of two panel sessions on the theme: “ Digital Geographies Ahead!”
+The GeoDem initiative was presented at the GI Forum and ISDE conference in July 2021 as part of two panel sessions on the theme: “ Digital Geographies Ahead!”
 Find out more

 The 2021 meeting was held online and hosted by UNED in Madrid with the theme “Sustainable Development for all..
 Video recording of the online presentations

 In 2015, the United Nations approved the 17 Sustainable Development Goals (SDGs), which brought continuity and concern to the process initiated at the Rio Summit (1992) and the Millennium Development Goals (MDGs) agreed in 2000.
 Sustainable Development Goals are global goals, established for a period of 15 years (2015-2030).
 The SDGs cover all possible social, economic and natural aspects, both in a global and local space.
 Most of them are related to Geography.